Events & Resources

 How we got here: Novo’s Wegovy (semaglutide) was the first GLP-1 drug to market, two years ahead of Lilly’s Zepbound, but it failed to capitalize on its advantage.

 • Novo didn’t anticipate high demand for Wegovy, spurring shortages and opening the door for compounding pharmacies to make copycat versions.
-(The FDA allows compounded drugs during shortages.)
+For context, the FDA allows compounded drugs during shortages, of which it declared is no longer applicable for Wegovy/semaglutide and Zepbound/tirzepatide.

 • Telehealth companies like Hims & Hers and Noom continue to cut into Novo sales by offering lower cost, personalized versions of semaglutide.